openalea/stat_tool/doc/user/compound.rst

-.. define some aliases:
+..
-.. _histogram_tutorial: ../usage.html#id1
+    Comment:

-.. define the setup for doctest:
+        define the setup for doctest:

 .. testsetup:: *

     from openalea.stat_tool import *